Jaded-Encoding-Thaumaturgy/JET-guide/docs/setup.md

 first update them to their latest git version by running `vsjet latest`.
-This will update to the absolute latest version, but since these can be very bleeding-edge, they're not normally recommended for unexperienced users.
+This will update to the absolute latest version, but since these can be very bleeding-edge, they're not normally recommended for inexperienced users.

 !!! bug "Attention"
     At the time of writing, the latest vs-preview release does not work with Python 3.12 due to an obscure PyQt6 bug.